oerc0122/MDANSE/Doc/pages/workflow.rst

 format chosen by the user.
 If you intend to continue visualising the results within the MDANSE_GUI, you will need to use the MDAFormat.
 If, however, you were planning to process the results further using other software, then you will need to pick the TextFormat output.
-See also :ref:`param-output-files`
+See also :ref:`param-output-files`.

 2b.
 Analysis results
 ---------------------